Lessons that matter: What should we learn from Asia's school systems?pdf 987 KB Citation »

-Zhao asks, if the Asian systems are so good, who would forgo the best education in the world, at tremendous financial and personal costs?
+Yong Zhao asks, if Asia's education systems are so good, who would forgo the best education in the world, at tremendous financial and personal costs?

 In this report, Mitchell Professorial Fellow Yong Zhao analyses education reform efforts over three decades in Hong Kong, Korea, Singapore, and Shanghai.
 He argues what Asia’s high-performing systems have to offer the world is not their past, but the future they intend to create.
 Zhao says these systems have a powerful vision to build a new kind of education experience for their students, and have the courage to make changes to long-held traditions and cultural practices.

 He finds these education systems are:

 expanding the definition of education outcomes beyond academic performance in a narrow set of subjects;

 working on major reforms to improve equity of opportunity and challenge the tradition of meritocracy;

 improving equity in educational opportunities;